No Repayments - 100% Debt Write-Off

 A Debt Relief Order (DRO) is a way to deal with your debts if you don’t own your home, don’t have much spare income and your debts are no more than £20,000.

-Your financial situation is assessed by a DRO advisor.
+Your financial situation is assessed by an advisor.

 Your debts must total less than £20,000 and your assets must not exceed £1,000 in value.